ashvin27/react-datatable/README.md

-#Contribution
+# Contribution
-The owner is no longer able to support this repository, if anyone wants can contribute to add new feature and resolve the issue.
+The owner is no longer able to support this repository, if anyone wants can contribute to add new feature and resolve the issues.
 So please use it carefully.

 # react-datatable